Learning From How Humans Correct: Conclusion

 \section{Conclusion}

-Human interact with environment and learn from the feedback from environment to correct human's own error.
+Human interacts with environment and learns from the feedback from environment to correct human's own error.
 Base on the human's correction idea, we design a learning framework to inject the information of human's correction into the deep model.
 The experiment result shows our idea works.
-For further improvement, we will try to re-label the data which top-1 predicted score and top-2 predicted score are very close.
+For further improvement, we will try to relabel the data which top-1 predicted score and top-2 predicted score are very close.
 It means that the model can hardly classify these data and the dataset contains noisy data here.
+We will combine relabel method and other noisy data detection methods \cite{ref16,ref17,ref18}, and try to find the most efficient method.
 Our idea can apply to a broad set of deep learning industry applications.